For Bit Digital Inc [BTBT], Analyst sees a rise to $14. What next?

 H.C.
 Wainwright have made an estimate for Bit Digital Inc shares, keeping their opinion on the stock as Buy, with their previous recommendation back on September 23, 2021.

-Bit Digital Inc [BTBT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 10.58.
-With this latest performance, BTBT shares gained by 24.57% in over the last four-week period, additionally sinking by -21.71% over the last 6 months – not to mention a rise of 181.63% in the past year of trading.
+Bit Digital Inc [BTBT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 36.05.
+With this latest performance, BTBT shares gained by 39.04% in over the last four-week period, additionally plugging by 14.03% over the last 6 months – not to mention a rise of 241.01% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Bit Digital Inc [BTBT] shares currently have an operating margin of -120.83 and a Gross Margin at -49.26.
 Bit Digital Inc’s Net Margin is presently recorded at -326.03.